How to Browse the Web Privately on the New Microsoft Edge

 - All your sensitive data stays reliably protected on unsecured WiFi networks.

 - You get access to geo-blocked content when surfing the web on Microsoft Edge.

-So whether you want to browse safely in a cafe, unblock websites, watch Netflix or other streaming services abroad, or just go anonymous online, a VPN extension for Edge is your best bet!
+So whether you want to browse safely in a cafe, unblock websites, watch US Hulu or other streaming services abroad, or just go anonymous online, a VPN extension for Edge is your best bet!